muhammedrabeeh/SQL-Sales-Analysis/SQL_Queries/README.md

 # SQL Queries
-this folder contain SQL queries used fro analysis
+this folder contain SQL queries used for analysis
 - Joins
 - Aggregations
 - window functions